-On December 31, 2020, the Board of Directors was comprised of 4 members.
-3 Board members were citizens of countries other than Luxembourg and 1 of them was independent and local.
+On December 31, 2022, the Board of Directors was comprised of 4 members.
+3 Board members were citizens of countries other than Luxembourg, and 1 of them was independent and Luxembourgish.

-The composition of the board on December 31th, 2020 is: Marc Audrin (Director), Mirjam Bamberger (Director ("Administratrice-Déléguée")), Violeta Ciurel (Director and Chairwoman) and André Prüm (Director).
+The composition of the board on December 31th, 2022 is: Etienne Bouas-Laurent (Non-executive Director and Chairman), Octavie Dexant (Executive Director ("Administratrice-Déléguée")), Lucie Taleyson (Non-executive Director) and André Prüm (Independent Director).